SEE MY LIST OF 47+ IDEAS FOR KID’S BIRTHDAY PARTIES BELOW

 I am really sure other parents are as sick as I am of inflatable bounce house birthday parties.
-It’s not to say kids don’t enjoy them, but they are so repetitive and unimaginative, I’d rather shave with a dull razor than go to another one…but alas, there will be many more.
+It’s not to say kids don’t enjoy them–they are fun, but they are so repetitive and unimaginative, and I really can’t stand the production-line-style birthday party they seem to thrive on.

-To help parents combat the urge to take the easiest route, I’d like to work on a list of birthday party venues–some of the party locations are typical, but others more unusual, creative and even a few unique ideas, so here are some of the most fun alternatives that I know of.
+To help parents combat the urge to take the easiest route, I present my list of birthday party ideas–some of the party locations are typical, but others more unusual, creative and even a few unique ideas, so here are some of the most fun alternatives that I know of.

 Please note that these are not paid listings–it is my own list of birthday party places.
 I have added the birthday venues here because I have used them for my own kids, been to a party there or have it on authority from other parents.

-There are few “negative” recommendations in the list below too–places that might be popular go-tos, but should be avoided.
+There are few “negative” recommendations in the list below too–places that might be popular go-tos, but like the bouncy birthday parties mentioned above, they should be avoided.
+Again, all of the recommendations are my own, and I am not paid by the venues listed.
 This post does contain sponsored links to party favors Amazon.com.
 Hopefully you’ll find the party favor ideas helpful, but they aren’t related to why I chose each location.
 (Please also see my post about what to give out as party favors and if you’re looking for some great gift ideas, see my post Gift Ideas for Brainy Kids!)

-Here is a list of 40+ interesting ideas for places to have children’s birthday parties.
-Since I live in Howard County Maryland, this list pertains specifically to this area, but many of the things in the list would apply to anywhere USA–you just have to look around for a similar venue in your area.
-I also have created a similar birthday place list for Anne Arundel County.
+Ok, so without anymore introduction, here is a list of 45+ interesting party ideas for girls and boys.
+Since I live in Howard County Maryland, this list of places to have children’s birthday parties pertains specifically to this area, but many of the things in the list would apply to anywhere USA–you just have to look around for a similar venue in your area.
+I also have created a similar birthday place list for Anne Arundel County and party places in Baltimore County as well.

 Let me know what you think of this list!
 This list is one of the busiest posts on my blog so contributions such as comments and ideas are very welcome!